 To give you an idea of how much bandwidth you might need to purchase, here's a list of what you can do with 10MB of data: spend 30 minutes on Facebook, Skype for four minutes, upload three photos or five minutes of video, listen to 20 minutes of music, send 33 emails with attachments, send 1,000 text-only emails or visit 30 websites.

 Is there a best time to use the onboard Wi-Fi?

-For the fastest Internet possible on your particular ship, try to use the Internet when others aren't.
+For the fastest internet possible on your ship, try to use the internet when others aren't.
 Early mornings and port days are good times, as are late nights.
 You'll find the slowest speeds during the day, especially when the ship is at sea.

 How can I keep track of how many minutes (or megabytes) I've used?

-On most ships, you can fit a tablet, e-reader or cell phone in your in-cabin safe when not using it -- though there might not be room for everyone to store all their electronics inside at once.
-If you've brought a laptop, it will not fit in the safe, so you'll need to leave it packed away in a suitcase or drawer if you don't want to leave it out in the open.
+On most ships, you can fit a tablet, e-reader or cellphone in your in-cabin safe when not using it -- though there might not be room for everyone to store all their electronics inside at once.
+If you've brought a laptop, it might not fit in the safe, so you'll need to leave it packed away in a suitcase or drawer if you don't want to leave it out in the open.